Sirraff/Songiffy/README.md

 * Download and install Python 3.8 or higher from the official website: https://www.python.org/downloads/
 * Clone the repo: git clone https://github.com/Sirraff/Songiffy.git
 * Go to the Songiffy directory: cd Songiffy
-* Install the dependencies: pip install -r requirements.txt
+* Install the dependencies: pip install -r requirements
 ### Contributing:
 **Contributions to this project are welcome!
 To contribute:**
 1. Fork this repository.